jessykate/derive/anarchism-postructuralism-radical-politics.md

   * we need new forms of sovereignty - "popular sovereignty" - a "force without power" \(Derrida\)
   * the nature of what is considered universal in this contingent future, and who decides what is universal, will very much be the site of political struggle.
   * post-anarchist universality must be something around which heterogeneous groups can mobilize
+* at a time when we need new options, **"anarchism-- for so long overshadowed by Marxism-- can perhaps become the referent for a radical politics of the future." **

+_"Contemporary radical politics is therefore a politics that avoids the forms of the state-- the seductive trap of state power that lay in wait for revolutionary movements in the past.
+It invents its own, non-institutional, decentralized forms of politics and mass participation that are not sanctioned by the state and that go beyond the formal parliamentary process.
+Implicit here is an anarchist style of politics that seeks not to take control of state power, but rather to create new, non-statist forms of communal association and direct democracy that would make the state irrelevant."_

 [^1]: cf. Meillassoux, _After Finitude:_ _an essay on the necessity of contingency_.
 Recommended by David.